 • Less hardware to buy and install (no panhard bar)

 • Allows flexibility in bar placement to avoid obstacles

 • Angled upper bars can interfere with exhaust

-• Angled upper bars can interfere with fuel tank on late model trucks
+• Angled upper bars can interfere with the fuel tank on late-model trucks

-• 4 more attachment points to plot and install (parallel has bar mounts built together)
+• four more attachment points to plot and install (parallel has bar mounts built together)

-In a leafspring suspension, the leafs perform 2 functions.
+In a leaf spring suspension, the leafs perform two functions.
 First, they hold the rear axle in the car.
-They prevent both forward and aft movement and minimize pinion angle change during suspension travel.
+They prevent forward and aft movement and minimize pinion angle change during suspension travel.
 Secondly, while they are doing this, they also support the load of the vehicle.
-For an OEM vehicle that has had thousands of hours of development time behind it, and that will operate within a predictable range of suspension travel, leafsprings do a very adequate job.
-The problem occurs when the operating envelope is changed… lower ride height, more horsepower, different weight distribution, maybe a trailer… its called hotrodding!
-The leafsprings cannot be expected to perform as intended if the operating parameters are changed.
+For an OEM vehicle with thousands of hours of development time behind it and that will operate within a predictable range of suspension travel, leaf springs do an adequate job.
+The problem occurs when the operating envelope is changed… lower ride height, more horsepower, different weight distribution, maybe a trailer… it’s called hot rodding!
+The leaf springs cannot be expected to perform as intended if the operating parameters are changed.

 Just a few FAQ’s…